Thinking of buying a hybrid vehicle? Here are some facts to help you make the right decision

 The Advantages of Hybrids

 - Hybrids thrive in stop-and-go traffic.
 The gas mileage on hybrid vehicles is better around town or sitting in a traffic jam than it is cruising on the open highway.
-And one thing we have no shortage of in Evanston and Glenview is stop-and-go driving conditions.
+And one thing we have no shortage of in Glenview is stop-and-go driving conditions.

 - The cost of the battery.
 You’ll notice we include this among our “pros” and our “cons.”
 That’s because replacing the battery has long been the downside to buying a hybrid— that looming knowledge that someday your battery is going to die and cost thousands of dollars to replace.
 The good news now is: At CARS of America, we can recondition your battery at a fraction of the cost.
 And rebuilding the battery is far greener than discarding the original battery and replacing it with a new one.
 That’s a win-win.